sagallagher/corp/readme.txt

 The framework includes classes and methods for the representation of the problem.
 Additionally, we provide an environment for the running and testing of relevant algorithms.

-Three relevant algorithms and been implemented:
+Three relevant algorithms have been implemented:
   - Genetic Algorithm
   - Beam Search Algorithm
   - Graph Coloring Algorithm